mochoy/personal-site/src/assets/blog/internship_interview_questions/internship_interview_questions.md

 ## PLL
 - What can you use increase clock frequency?
 - How does a PLL work?
+- What blocks does a PLL have?
+- Draw a block diagram.
 - What happens if your PLL locks too fast or too slow?

 # Power Electronics